giasemidis/giasemidis.github.io/aboutme.md

 I am a member and external collaborator at the [Sports Analytics Group]((https://aueb-analytics.wixsite.com/sports)), Department of Statistics at the Athens University of Economics and Business (AUEB), where I contribute with my work on basketball analytics.
 I am the author of the popular [Euroleague API](https://pypi.org/project/euroleague-api/) Python package.

-I am also deeply committed to mentoring the next generation of data scientists, actively participating on the [MentorCruise](https://mentorcruise.com/mentor/georgiosgiasemidis/) platform, where I maintain a 5-start rating and score in the top 8% of the mentors.
+I am also deeply committed to mentoring the next generation of data scientists, actively participating on the [MentorCruise](https://mentorcruise.com/mentor/georgiosgiasemidis/) platform, where I maintain a 5-star rating and score in the top 8% of mentors.
 This role allows me to share my knowledge and experience, guiding young professionals in their career journey.
 Follow the link below to browse available plans and book a session.

 <a href="https://mentorcruise.com/mentor/georgiosgiasemidis/">
 <img src="https://mentorcruise.com/mentor/georgiosgiasemidis/widget/" loading="lazy" class="md:h-28" style="max-height: 140px" alt="">